fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 {% blogimage "img/original-mandelbrot2.jpg", "The first high-resolution image of the shy Mandelbrot set" %}

 Hope you had fun with this dive into 6502 assembly and the Mandelbrot set.
 I sure did!

+*My younger self was not available for comments.*

 You can find the source code on [GitHub](https://github.com/fstark/mandelbrot65).